open-source-labs/Spearmint/README-dev.md

 3. Dry refactoring of codebase: A lot of the folders and files for the frontend frameworks testing are the same, and the codebase would GREATLY benefit from refactoring and modularizing those.

-4. Persist user data: there is currently sign up and login functionality. **GitHub OAuth** is functional, but **Google OAuth** is currently broken.
-However, V0.13.0 commented it out because there is currently no user data being persisted.
+4. Persist user data: there is currently sign up and login functionality.
+V0.13.0 commented out the login functionality because there is currently no user data being persisted.
 A great feature would be to save tests to work on them later, or create templates for each user.

+5. GitHub OAuth is functional, but Google OAuth is currently broken.
+If you are planning to persist user data, this is an excellent feature to resolve.

-5. Add more customization to the tests themseleves such as chaining expects, add the ability to use siblings and children, etc., or having the ability to test more than one component in one test file.
+6. Add more customization to the tests themseleves such as chaining expects, add the ability to use siblings and children, etc., or having the ability to test more than one component in one test file.

-6. Some of test cases needs improvement on UI as they do not have any styling or optimal user experience
+7. Some of test cases needs improvement on UI as they do not have any styling or optimal user experience

-Or please feel free to add any other features or fixes that you would like or are interested in.
+**_Please feel free to add any other features or fixes that you would like or are interested in._**

 # Build and Run image on Docker